Meet British hotel designer Kit Kemp author of A Living Space, a new book full of color and luxe ideas.

 Ms. Kemp is no theoretician, nor is her book conceptually based.
 There’s no real DIY take away, no tutorials like we found in The Upholsterer’s Handbook though she is generous with her sources.
 On the contrary, it is intuitive and as anecdotal as a blog.
-In the book, Ms. Kemp comments on what interests her – embroidered textiles, unique antique and vintage pieces, paintings and sculptures by British and Irish artists, bold color, big stripes, upholstery details, pattern and embellishments.
+In A Living Space, Ms. Kemp comments on what interests her – embroidered textiles, unique antique and vintage pieces, paintings and sculptures by British and Irish artists, bold color, big stripes, upholstery details, pattern and embellishments.
 Plus, she loves dogs and she can sew.
 Not every designer can sew.

 When I connect with a design book there’s always a reason.
 In this case, it’s shared obsessions and admiration for an individualistic vision and someone who has her own studio and is her own best client.
 As a result, she decorates her hotels to her own taste, often described as “quirky” — a trait I particularly appreciate.